seiya1223/techcasestudies/README.md

-# Hello DevOps
+# Hello!

-This private repository is where we can collaborabe on the customer evidences for DevOps.
+This private repository is where we can collaborate on the technical evidence for the Ascend+ program.

-Each customer story shall have a specific branch to allow different lifecycles for each evidence until the customer has approved the publication.
+Each customer story shall have a specific branch to allow different life cycles for each evidence until the customer has approved the publication.

-Create a Pull Request when you thing that you have an evidence that is ready for the publication (customer approval is required.
+Create a Pull Request when you think that you have evidence that is ready for publication (customer approval is required).